16 Sep Personal Branding – More Important Than Ever

 Building a personal brand can be tricky.
 There are some people that shamelessly promote themselves using personal branding as their vehicle.
 Others are masters at the craft and have cultivated their brand while establishing themselves as true experts.

 If your livelihood depends on how you are perceived, personal branding is more important than ever.
-On September 22nd, Mary Lou Coyle of Coyle Studios, Jeff Davis of J. Davis Public Relations, and MaryBeth Hyland of SparkVision will be speaking at an AMA Baltimore panel on “Building Your Personal Brand.”
+On September 22nd, Mary Lou Coyle of Coyle Studios, Jeff Davis of J. Davis Public Relations, and MaryBeth Hyland of SparkVision spoke at an AMA Baltimore panel on “Building Your Personal Brand.”
 In preparation for the event, we asked Mary Lou to give a few of her thoughts about personal branding.

 It’s very shallow, but it is true.
 If you show up to an interview in yoga pants and dirty hair, it is safe to say that you will not be hired.
 It will be hard for people to take you seriously if your LinkedIn photo is a selfie, a photo of you at a wedding, or a cropped photo from a party.
 You may think you look amazing (in fact, you probably do), but it doesn’t look professional.
 Think about how you want to be perceived and find a professional to capture it.